rmateosr/SJ_Classifier_pipeline/README.md

 ----
 ## Output Format

-The script generates a tab-separated values (TSV) file as output with the sample IDs as well as the Score obtained from the classifier.
+The script generates a tab-separated values (TSV) file as output with the sample IDs as well as the score obtained from the classifier.
 Below is an example of the output format:

 Sample_ID | Score
 --------- | -----